SOLID: The First 5 Principles of Object Oriented Design

 So, it’s clear that at the core, the DIP is about inverting the classic dependency between high-level and low-level components by abstracting away the interaction between them.
 In traditional software development, high-level components depend on low-level ones.
 Thus, it’s hard to reuse the high-level components.
-Based on other SOLID principles This might sound more complex than it is often.
-If you consequently apply the Open/Closed Principle and the Liskov Substitution Principle to your code, it will also follow the Dependency Inversion Principle.
+Based on other SOLID principles, if you consistently apply the Open/Closed Principle and the Liskov Substitution Principle to your code, it will also follow the Dependency Inversion Principle.

 Let’s look at an example (bad example):

 Consider the example of an electric switch that turns a light bulb on or off.
 We can create two classes to make it work.
-LightBulb class first.
+First, the LightBulb class.

 In the class above, we wrote two methods, turnOn() and turnOff().

-Our switch is now ready to use, to turn the light bulb on and off the light bulb.
-But the mistake we did is apparent.
-Our high-level ElectricPowerSwitch class is directly dependent on the low-level LightBulb class. if you see in the code, the LightBulb class is hardcoded in ElectricPowerSwitch.
-But, a switch should not be tied to a bulb.
-It should be able to turn on and off other devices too, say a fan, an AC, or the entire lightning in our backyard.
+Our switch is now ready to use, to turn the light bulb on and off.
+But the mistake we made is apparent.
+Our high-level ElectricPowerSwitch class is directly dependent on the low-level LightBulb class.
+The LightBulb class is hardcoded in ElectricPowerSwitch.
+However, a switch should not be tied to a bulb.
+It should be able to turn on and off other devices too, such as a fan, an AC, or the entire lighting in our backyard.

 We wrote an interface for switches with the isOn() and press() methods.
 This interface will give us the flexibility to plug in other types of switches, say a remote control switch later on, if required.

-Next, we will write the abstraction in a form of an interface called Switchable with the turnOn() and turnoff() methods.
+Next, we will write the abstraction in the form of an interface called Switchable with the turnOn() and turnOff() methods.

-That interface allows any switchable devices in the applicationto to implement it and provide their own functionality.
-Our ElectricPowerSwitch class will also depend on this interface, as shown below
+That interface allows any switchable devices in the application to implement it and provide their own functionality.
+Our ElectricPowerSwitch class will also depend on this interface, as shown below:

-Now our code is flexible for changes and high-level classes doesn’t depend on low-level classes.
+Now our code is flexible for changes, and high-level classes don’t depend on low-level classes.